SIOS-Technology-Inc/dacrane/doc/design/index.md

 # Architecture

-Gantry Crane is used via the CLI, which provides the developer with many of the commands needed for deployment.
+Dacrane is used via the CLI, which provides the developer with many of the commands needed for deployment.

 The actual deployment process is performed on the Docker container.
 This allows developers to run the deployment process in the same way they always do.
 Plug-ins are also containers and include all necessary middleware, etc.
-Only the Gantry Crane CLI and Docker need to be installed to get started with Gantry Crane.
+Only the Dacrane CLI and Docker need to be installed to get started with Dacrane.

 Logs, status data, and sensitive information are stored in cloud storage.
 This allows multiple developers to collaborate.